ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 # Where I start
 I want to share the experience about how I prepare data scientist.
 Here's my background.
 All I want you know is **I'm normal and not lucky guy**

- - 3 Years firmware developing(coding c for
+ - 3 Years firmware developing( coding c for microchip)
  - NLP research experience with no paper publication
  - Top 100 CS school
  - 3.6 GPA
  - International student.
 I come from Taiwan.

+# Prepartion

+# LIST
+What I think you should do for the job hunting
+- Leetcode 200

+# Networking

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDcyNjk1NDksLTgyNzY4Njc3M119
+eyJoaXN0b3J5IjpbMTk5NTc2NDgxMywtODI3Njg2NzczXX0=
 -->